GoogleContainerTools/skaffold/docs/content/en/docs/references/api/_index.md

 <a name="proto.DeployEvent"></a>

 ### DeployEvent
-Deploy Event describes if the deployment has started, is in progress or is complete.
+DeployEvent gives the status of a deployment, and will be emitted by Skaffold anytime a deployment starts or completes, successfully or not.

 | Field | Type | Label | Description |